 Surfaces designed with calculative analysis on digital software give opportunities to mould many materials with respect to the local climatic conditions.
 Hence cladding and surface textures can be executed easily.
-They may not be cost effective.
-The purpose to design and execute such surface helps in creating interactive and intelligent surfaces with various possibilities.
-Such materials executed to respond to the environment in precise formats.
+They may not be cost-effective.
+The purpose of designing and executing such surfaces is to create interactive and intelligent surfaces with various possibilities.
+Such materials are executed to respond to the environment in precise formats.

 These surfaces have more flexibility to control the environment as they can be calibrated.
-Such surface cladding’s can also be designed to form structural members for seismic calculations.
-Landscape can also be integrated.
-Such surfaces or textures gives the opportunity to design futuristic buildings.
+Such surface claddings can also be designed to form structural members for seismic calculations.
+Landscapes can also be integrated.
+Such surfaces or textures give the opportunity to design futuristic buildings.
 Biomimicing nature and reinventing new materials with scientific calculations opens up diverse possibilities to achieve different forms and textures with various energies.
 These complex structures can be built along with surface texturing with the aid of 3D printing technologies.

 Organic forms in façade architecture – Bungalow, Vengurla, Folds Design Studio

-The built forms can carry energies, information and technical data of different subjects within and reduce lots of service activities and amalgamate with the context.
-In such buildings, the surface can also become the structural members and carry different loads, which can be seismically calculated and approved along with fire resistant applications.
+The built forms can carry energies, information and technical data of different subjects within reduce lots of service activities and amalgamate with the context.
+In such buildings, the surface can also become the structural members and carry different loads, which can be seismically calculated and approved along with fire-resistant applications.
 These print forms can also be designed to conserve and reuse energy.
 They can also change their forms as per the environmental conditions.
 With such advanced technologies, the built forms can be controlled by artificial intelligence.
-(Krishna Murthy, Principal Architect, Folds design Studio)
+(Krishna Murthy, Principal Architect, Folds Design Studio)

 Perforated liner cladding – Tattva Mittal.
 For many years, architects have been using precast concrete panels, metal screens and timber panels as the main cladding materials, but the focus has shifted more towards sustainability, so those materials that provide cost savings to the client and help reduce the carbon footprint of a building are one of the primary considerations for designers.

-“Since technology has moved in rapidly into the design fold, we are able to simulate various conditions in the buildings and its users may encounter in its life cycle.
+“Since technology has moved rapidly into the design fold, we are able to simulate various conditions in the buildings and its users may encounter in their life cycle.
 This knowledge has forced the facade technology, to make itself agile and climate responsive”, says Naik.

-With the advancement in technology, we can see dynamic facades that are connected to sun trackers, which respond to the suns movement – movable louvers open and close automatically to control light and heat ingress into the built environment, shading devices expand and contract to reduce the glare and heat gain, ventilated facades control the air draft inside the double layer, based on the heat gain to reduce the surface temperature.
-Building integrated photo-voltaic facade, generate electric energy, which could work as a sizable offset on the power demand, observes Naik.
-These aspects have definitely ushered a new era of the passive right approach in the sustainable design domain of buildings.
+With the advancement in technology, we can see dynamic facades that are connected to sun trackers, which respond to the sun’s movement – movable louvres open and close automatically to control light and heat ingress into the built environment, shading devices expand and contract to reduce the glare and heat gain, ventilated facades control the air draft inside the double layer, based on the heat gain to reduce the surface temperature.
+Building an integrated photo-voltaic facade, generates electric energy, which could work as a sizable offset on the power demand, observes Naik.
+These aspects have definitely ushered in a new era of the passive right approach in the sustainable design domain of buildings.

 Khanna too agrees that smart cladding systems are used for optimizing temperature levels inside a building nowadays.
 The materials used in the cladding system are with low U values.
 To make a project sustainable, energy conservation is of primary importance.
-Glass facades incorporate Lo-E technology in colder climates where the glass allows heat transmission, but does not let the heat escape; in warmer climates, performance glass is used which reduces the solar factor improving on air conditioning cost, observes Goregaoker.
-Sun breakers on the facade are aesthetical elements, at the same time reduces the heat gain in buildings.
+Glass facades incorporate Lo-E technology in colder climates where the glass allows heat transmission but does not let the heat escape; in warmer climates, performance glass is used which reduces the solar factor improving on air conditioning cost, observes Goregaoker.
+Sun breakers on the facade are aesthetical elements that, at the same time reduce the heat gain in buildings.

 The Zen Ladakh Resort, Leh, Image courtesy – ADCPL

-The implementation of smart cladding technologies not only curb the building’s energy consumption but also helps improve safety, comfort and security for the residents, adds Kanchwala.
+The implementation of smart cladding technologies not only curbs the building’s energy consumption but also helps improve safety, comfort and security for the residents, adds Kanchwala.
 Intelligent facades have the ability to adapt to the local weather.
-These allow users to take control of its performance as per the needs such as shielding during extreme heat and opening up during cool weather.
+These allow users to take control of its performance as per their needs such as shielding during extreme heat and opening up during cool weather.

 Furthermore, the use of louvers in cladding provides diffused light into certain public areas which allows air movement, thereby reducing the need for air conditioning in certain areas of the building.
 Cladding with insulation cavities can also help reduce energy consumption and heat ingress into the building.
-Kanchwala adds that locally available cladding materials are beneficial as they do not require long distance transportation and helps save the cost on fuel.
-The color of these materials also affects the total heat gain.
+Kanchwala adds that locally available cladding materials are beneficial as they do not require long-distance transportation and help save the cost of fuel.
+The colour of these materials also affects the total heat gain.
 Furthermore, the sun path plays an important role in deciding the glazed and the non-glazed component of the facades.

 Ventilated Energy Conserving Facades